studyathome-internationally/rehabilitationstechnik/docs/chapter15.md

 # Verbal and Vocal Disabilities

-When considering disabilities in the area of verbal communication skills, it is important to distinguish between speech (as the verbal basis; English: _language_) and language (as the vocal form of expression; English: _speech_).
+When considering disabilities in the area of verbal communication skills, it is important to distinguish between language (as the verbal basis) and speech (as the vocal form of expression).
 To understand and produce language is an achievement of our brain.
 To express this language vocally or also by writing or gestures and thus to communicate is in the broadest sense an achievement of our motor skills (articulation, hand motor skills).
-(articulation, hand motor skills, etc.).

 Between these two clearly defined areas there are all those neural structures which are responsible for the conception of movements and for the transmission of nerve signals to the musculature.
-They form, so to speak, the link between speech and language.
+They form, so to speak, the link between language and speech.
 Disorders in this area can therefore not always be clearly assigned.
-In addition, disabilities can also affect both areas of speech and language at the same time, so that a clear classification is impossible in this case.
+In addition, disabilities can also affect both areas of language and speech at the same time, so that a clear classification is impossible in this case.
 A first classification of the areas in which disorders can occur is given in <<tab:disorders-complex-speech-speech>> [@böhme:1997, @carroll:1998].

 <table>